If you are a Beginner or New to Drones, Let Us Help You Buy Your First Drone.

-Quick Lists of the Top Drones of the Year
+Quick Lists of the Best Drones of 2018

 Drones/quadcopters with cameras are a great way of reaching video and photo shots you would never have been able to reach before.
 Using a drone or quadcopter with a camera, you can get video from the skies, and you’d be surprised how affordable drones have become.

 If you are brand new to the world of drones I highly recommend my Drone Beginners Guide which will quickly get you up to speed on the features your new drone should have.

 Here are some important features that I think you should consider when buying a drone.

 - Flight Time & Range